aws-samples/sample-code-review-ai-tool/README.md

 This README provides a comprehensive overview of your AI Code Review system.

 ## Notes
  GitHub integration with Amazon Q is currently in development.
-Once this native integration is released, custom solutions for connecting GitHub with Amazon Q will become redundant.
+Once this native integration is released, this custom solutions for connecting GitHub with bedrock will become redundant.